adaptive-intelligent-robotics/QDax/README.md

   (1) Selection (from archive) and Variation to generate solutions to be evaluated defined by the `emitter_fn`, (2) Evaluation and (3) Archive Update defined by (`eval_and_add_fn`).
-The first part of the `train` function calls `init_phase_fn` which initializes the archive using random policies.
+The first part of the `train` function is the `init_phase_fn` which initializes the archive using random policies.
 - Flow: `train` first calls `init_phase_fn` and then `_es_one_epoch` for a defined number of generations or evaluations.